Danny Gho

 About

-I work at P-waver Inc, a company working in the field of Structural Health Monitoring (SHM) and Earthquake Early Warning System (EEWS).
-Before Pwaver, I am a master student at the Dept. of Civil and Construction Engineering NTUST, TW under the supervision of Professor Pei-Ching Chen.
-I had my bachelor degree in Civil Engineering from UK Petra, ID.
-Sometimes I code, seasoned in Python, MATLAB, and Go.
-Also passable in C-family.
-Previously I worked at the mining and foresty industry.
+I work at P-Waver Inc, a company working in the field of Structural Health Monitoring (SHM) and Earthquake Early Warning System (EEWS).
+Before P-Waver, I was a master's student at the Dept. of Civil and Construction Engineering NTUST, TW under the supervision of Professor Pei-Ching Chen.
+I earned my bachelor's degree in Civil Engineering from UK Petra, ID.
+I code occasionally and am experienced in Python, MATLAB, and Go.
+I'm also passable in the C-family of languages.
+Previously I worked in the mining and forestry industry.

-My academic and personal interest are in the field of Articial Intelligence and Computer Simulation.
-Like how the machine augmented the power of human muscle, computer has the power to augment the power of human brain.
-Human muscle are limited by the law of physics, while the power of human brain is limited only by imagination.
-Combining the power of human brain with the multiplicative power of computer would allow mankind to advance its civilization to a higher level.
+My academic and personal interests are in the fields of Artificial Intelligence and Computer Simulation.
+Just as machines augment the power of human muscle, computers have the power to augment the power of the human brain.
+Human muscle is limited by the laws of physics, while the power of the human brain is limited only by imagination.
+Combining the power of the human brain with the multiplicative power of computers would allow mankind to advance its civilization to a higher level.

 Aside from AI and Comp-Sim, I am also interested in the field of Service-Learning and Uncertainty Quantification.